oceansen/CoralFlow/README.md

 Step 1:

-Change the MAC address of the Flow Bluetooth Sensor in main.py
+Change the MAC address of the Flow Bluetooth Sensor in main.py by changing variable flow_ble_address if necessary

-flow_ble_address = "f3:aa:b3:f6:ab:b0"

 Step 2: